A Guide to Investing in Poland

 Invest in Poland with ETFs and ADRs

-Poland’s high-income economy is the sixth largest in the European Union and historically one of the fastest growing.
-After economic liberalization in the 1990s, the country’s gross domestic product ("GDP") expanded at roughly 3% per year until the European Sovereign Debt Crisis, although it was the only country to avoid a decline in GDP growth in the European Union.
-Here is a look at Poland's economy, with tips on how to invest in the country, along with the benefits and risks that international investors should consider.
+Poland’s high-income economy is the sixth-largest in the European Union and historically one of the fastest-growing.
+After economic liberalization in the 1990s, the country’s gross domestic product (GDP) expanded at roughly 3% per year until the European Sovereign Debt Crisis.
+Poland was the only country to avoid a decline in GDP growth in the European Union at the time.

 Poland’s Robust Economy

 After the collapse of the COMECON trading bloc in 1991, Poland moved rapidly to increase trade throughout the European Union.
-The $1.11 trillion economy, by purchasing power parity as of 2017, is now focused on manufacturing machinery and transport equipment that it exports primarily to Germany, with generally stable credit ratings, strong growth, and manageable public debt.
+Their $1.11 trillion economy is focused on manufacturing machinery and transport equipment.
+It exports this equipment primarily to Germany, with generally stable credit ratings, strong growth, and manageable public debt.

 Since the country lies outside of the Eurozone, its own currency was permitted to depreciate throughout the regional crisis and boost exports.
-The unemployment rate has also remained lower than the European average, reaching just 7.1% by June 2017.
-The country's economic growth rate remains one of the highest in Europe and is expected to reach 3.3% by the end of 2017.
+The unemployment rate has also remained lower than the European average, 5.3% in July 2019.
+The country's economic growth rate remains one of the highest in Europe and reached 3.5% in the fourth quarter of 2019.

 Investing in Poland with ETFs

-The easiest way to invest in Poland is using exchange-traded funds ("ETFs"), which offer instant diversification in a single U.S. traded security.
-With $342 million in assets under management, as of August 2017, the iShares MSCI Poland Investable ETF (NYSE: EPOL) is the most popular option for international investors seeking exposure to Poland’s economy.
+The easiest way to invest in Poland is by using exchange-traded funds (ETFs), which offer instant diversification in a single U.S. traded security.
+With approximately $340 million in assets under management, the iShares MSCI Poland Investable ETF (NYSE: EPOL) is the most popular option for international investors seeking exposure to Poland’s economy.

 Benefits of Investing in Poland

-- Robust Economy - Poland has a robust economy that weathered the European Sovereign Debt Crisis and continues to post strong growth rates.
-According to economist consensus estimates, the country's economy is expected to grow 3.3% in 2017.
+Poland has a robust economy that weathered the European Sovereign Debt Crisis and continues to post strong growth rates.
+According to economist consensus estimates, the country's GDP growth is expected to continue, albeit at a slower pace.

 Risks of Investing in Poland

-- Reliance on Germany - Poland’s economy is largely dependent on Germany, which accounts for approximately 26% of its exports and 27% of its imports.
-Any downturn in Germany’s economy could have a negative impact on its economy.
+Poland’s economy is largely dependent on Germany, which accounts for approximately 26% of its exports and 27% of its imports.
+Any downturn in Germany’s economy could have a negative impact on Poland's economy.

-- Political Risk - Poland's politics have become increasingly unstable after the Law and Justice party came to power in 2015.
+Poland's politics have destabilized slightly after the Law and Justice party came to power in 2015.
 After taking control of the constitutional court and public broadcasters, the party has many in the European Union worried.

 Key Takeaway Points